hantsy/spring-reactive-sample/docs/data-neo4j-client.md

 In the above codes.

-* The `query` use a multi-lined text block(available in the latest Java 15) to define a Cyper query.
+* The `query` use a multi-lined text block(available in the latest Java 15) to define a Cypher query.
 * The  `client.query` to execute the defined query.
 * The `fetchAs` to handle the returning result, similar to RowMapper in Jdbc/R2dbc to extract the result and wrap it into a POJO class.
 * The `all` will return a `Flux` , if you want to return a single result, use `one` instead.